Finocchio (Rome Metro)

 Finocchio is a station of Line C of the Rome Metro.
 It is located at the intersection of Via di Rocca Cencia with Via Mandanici and Piazza Serrule, in the Roman frazione of Borgata Finocchio.
 After a thorough rebuilt, the stop re-opened on 9 November 2014 as part of the new Metro line.

+Nearby amenities

+The Finocchio station is in walking distance from many cafes, restaurants, and shops.

+Primarily a "suburban" residential area, there are transfers available nearby to buses 052, 055, 555, and C9.